Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Take my hand, we'll make it, I swear. . .

 On another Top 40 occasion, I heard Amy Grant singing not about the Gospel directly, but about finding joy in her own marriage.
 And those in the church who wanted an artist to give them what they wanted, what was familiar, what was safe — sure enough, they rejected her.
-They called her self-indulgent for singing about finding joy in other aspects of life than their own brand of religiosity.
-They wanted her to repeat what they’d already decided was enough, praise a God they’d already defined, and lecture those outside “the fold.”
+They called her self-indulgent for singing about the meaningfulness of anything other than their own familiar hymns, their own brand of religiosity.
+They wanted her to repeat what they’d already decided was enough, to praise a God they’d already defined, and to lecture those beyond the borders of their own cultural island.

-Singing along to a drum machine’s counterintuitive beat, one that kept me slightly on edge, she sang,
+Singing along to a drum machine’s counterintuitive beat, one that kept me slightly on edge, Phillips sang,

 Tell me what to do with this beating heart